openflighthpc/flight-report/README.md

 # To Do

+- User report management
+    - See what issues they've reported, how often, etc
+    - Let them view whatever previous reports of theirs they want (and compare 2 for an issue type)
 - Safely handle report saving such that users cannot delete existing reports
     - Separate the reporting CLI and the diagnostic execution+saving (pinging to an API server)
     - Input validation to ensure text fields can't be used for injection attacks